jeanadam/jeanadam/README.md

 ### Hello 👋, Jean here.

-When I'm not running code, I'm running on the streets.
+When not running code, running on the streets.

-My professional profile is in https://www.linkedin.com/in/jeanadam

 See you, have a nice day!